atheed/UnblockMe-Solver/README.md

 # Unblock Me - Solver
-This is a solver for the classic puzzle game, [Unblock Me](https://play.google.com/store/apps/details?id=com.kiragames.unblockmefree&hl=en), that uses A* heuristic search and other artificial intelligence techniques to find an efficient path of moves from an initial board state to the goal state.
+This is a solver for the classic puzzle game, [Unblock Me](https://play.google.com/store/apps/details?id=com.kiragames.unblockmefree&hl=en), that uses A* heuristic search and other artificial intelligence techniques to find a path of moves from an initial board to a goal/winning state.

 This problem was modeled as a search problem, where the "target block" must reach a "goal state" through a sequence of moves (the path for which is of interest to us).